chronotata/Retrowave_Boxart_Photoshop_Script/README.md

 ![screenshot_folder](https://github.com/user-attachments/assets/4eac2f13-beda-41bb-9348-938788aefb2b)

+For my remix, also put the box images in the "box" folder.

-Now, download the "retrowave_boxart.jsx" Javascript file and "RetroWave-game-boxarts_edit.psd" Photoshop file from this repository and put them in the same folder.
+Now, download the "retrowave_boxart.jsx" Javascript file and either "RetroWave_game_box_Original_Mix.psd" Photoshop file for the original mix, or "RetroWave_game_box_Chrono_Mix.psd" for my remix, from this repository and put them in the same folder.

 ![input_files](https://github.com/user-attachments/assets/c8680da7-45f0-4afb-afe8-e57d18a6b7a6)